-WashU’s Data Governance Program is an university-wide, data driven movement focused on a strategic vision and guiding principles to support a robust, innovative, shared decision-making framework by leveraging our people, processes and technology to effectively and properly manage our data as a strategic asset.
+WashU’s Data Governance Program is an institution-wide, focused on a strategic vision and guiding principles.
+We support a robust, innovative, shared data-informed framework by leveraging our people, processes and technology to effectively and properly manage our institutional data as a strategic asset.

 What is Data Governance?

-- Provides organizational framework for data guidelines / standards to effectively manage data
+- Provides organizational framework for data guidelines and standards to effectively manage data

-- Maximize the value of the University’s data while minimizing risk
+- Maximize the value of our institutional data while minimizing potential risk

-- Empowers people across the university with the knowledge and tools to make smart data decisions
+- Empowers our community with the knowledge and tools to make informed data decisions

 Benefits of Data Governance